 The feed adjustment control rod is factory set, and should be adequate for most fuels.
-The control rod will slide by only loosening the wing screw.
+The set screw is located at the bottom of the hopper and set loose at the factory so the fuel adjustment control rod will slide by only loosening the wing nut (Figure 11.3).
+Do not re-tighten bottom set screw.

 However, if the flame height is too high or too low, you will need to adjust the feed rate.
 Wait until the appliance has been burning for 15 minutes before making your adjustments and allow 15 minutes for feed adjustment to take effect.
-Make adjustments in approximately 1/2 inch increments.

-- 1. Loosen the wing screw (Figure 11.3).
+- 1. Loosen the wing nut (Figure 11.3).

-- Adjust the fuel adjustment control rod towards to the right and up to increase the feed rate and flame height or to the left and down to decrease the feed rate and flame height.
+- 2. Adjust the fuel adjustment control rod upwards to increase the feed rate and flame height or downwards to decrease the feed rate and flame height.

-- 3. Re-tighten the wing screw.
+- 3. Re-tighten the wing nut.